 \paragraph{Hardness for learning neural networks.} There are a number of works \cite{blum1989training,vu2006infeasibility,klivans2009cryptographic,livni2014computational,goel2017reliably,daniely2020hardness} showing hardness for \emph{distribution-free} learning of various classes of neural networks.

 As for hardness of distribution-specific learning, several works have established lower bounds with respect to the Gaussian distribution.
 Apart from the works \cite{goel2020superpolynomial,diakonikolas2020algorithms,daniely2021local} from the introduction which are most closely related to the present work, we also mention the works of \cite{klivans2014embedding,goel2019time,goel2020statistical,diakonikolas2020near} which showed hardness for \emph{agnostically} learning halfspaces and ReLUs, \cite{shamir2018distribution} which showed hardness for learning periodic activations with gradient-based methods, \cite{song2017complexity} which showed lower bounds against SQ algorithms for learning one-hidden-layer networks using \emph{Lipschitz} statistical queries and large tolerance, and \cite{song2021cryptographic} which showed lattice-based hardness of learning one-hidden-layer networks when the labels $y_i$ have been perturbed by bounded \emph{adversarially chosen} noise.
+Our approach has similarities to the ``Gaussian lift'' as studied by Klivans and Kothari~\cite{klivans2014embedding}.
+Their approach, however, required noise in the labels, whereas we are interested in hardness in the strictly \emph{realizable setting}.
 We also remark that \cite{das2020learnability,agarwal2021deep} showed \emph{correlational} SQ lower bounds for learning random depth-$\omega(\log n)$ neural networks over \emph{Boolean inputs} which are uniform over a halfspace.